EugenMayer/docker-sync/README.md

 ## Behind the scenes
 - On the host, a thor based ruby task is started, this starts
-  - Every sync will start a own docker-container with a rsync-daemon watching for connections.
+  - Every sync will start an own docker-container with a rsync-daemon watching for connections.
   - The data gets pre-synced on sync-start
-  - a fswatch cli-task is setup, to run rsync on each file-change in the source-folder you defined
+  - a fswatch cli-task gets setup, to run rsync on each file-change in the source-folder you defined

 Done.
 No magic.
 But its roadrunner fast!
 And it has no pre-conditions on your actual stack